grame-cncm/faustdoc/mkdocs/docs/manual/faq.md

 So again remember that `select2` cannot be used to **avoid computing something**.
 For computations that need to avoid some values or ranges (like doing  `val/0` that would return `INF`, or `log` of a negative value that would return `NaN`), the solution is to use  `min` and  `max` to force the arguments to be in the correct domain of values.
 For example, to avoid division by 0, you can write `1/max(ma.EPSILON, x)`.

-Note that `select2` is also typically used to compute  `rdtable/rwtable` access indexes.
-In this case computing an array *out-of-bound* index, if is not used later on, is not a problem.

 ## What properties does the Faust compiler and generated code have ?
 [WIP]

 ### Compiler